Kevin Rudolf: Early life

-Kevin Winston Rudolf was born on February 17, 1983, in New York City to Ellyn, an American singer, and Stephen, his parents of British descent.
+Kevin Winston Rudolf was born on February 17, 1983, in New York City to Ellyn, an American singer, and Stephen; both his parents are of British descent.
 He grew up an only child on the Upper East Side, his parents divorcing while he was still very young.

 Rudolf has said that his first musical memory is of listening to the song "Jump" by Van Halen, while jumping around the apartment in which he grew up.
 His skills on the instrument improved rapidly.
 "My mother actually said something really smart to me.
 She said, 'Whatever you put in, you'll get out,' so I thought, that makes sense...I started practicing a lot."

 Rudolf played with several local bands, including an alternative rock group known as Paint, but soon found himself frustrated with the tensions and internal squabbles associated with a band situation.
 Taking matters into his own hands, Rudolf began creating his own beats and musical tracks, as well as writing the material.